-Our first site to rate America's communities with our Livability Index will launch in metro Washington, DC, in the coming weeks.
+Our first site to rate America's communities with our Livability Index will launch in metro Washington, DC.

 Which community in metro Washington is the healthiest?
-Local America will present the verdict -- soon.
+Local America will present the verdict.

 Tom is the creator and inspiration behind Local America, an idea he has developed throughout a long career in community news.
 A veteran journalist with more than 30 years’ experience, Tom has previously worked as an editor at the Washington Post, and as the managing editor of local news at AOL.
 He was the founder of a chain of community newspapers in metro Washington, and a consulting Web editor at the World Bank.

 Richard is a founding partner at Local America.
 He is a technologist focused on the value of data and how it connects to people’s lives.
 His career has spanned three continents and includes experience with cutting edge startups and major governmental organizations.
 This exposure has developed not only Richard’s understanding of the power of technology, but also his knowledge of how to connect producers of data and innovators to the population’s information needs.

 Most recently Richard has been consulting for the World Bank on Open Data Systems and using crowd sourcing applications to foster innovation in developing countries.

 Richard’s vision for Local America is focused on connecting the potential of Open Data to people’s lives across the World while creating new markets and adding meaningful value across the chain.

 Dan McKee is a founding partner and chief executive officer of Local America.
 Dan comes to Local America with more than 10 years’ experience as an entrepreneur and business manager.
 He is the founder and president of Insomniac Design Inc., a web design and development firm in Washington, D.C.
 Dan’s positive energy and intimate understanding of the creative process built Insomniac into a global company with clients in Europe, the Middle East and throughout the United States.